tongbaojia/CV/README.md

 # CV
-This is baojia(tony) tong's personal CV.
+This is Baojia(Tony) Tong's personal CV.
 Feel free to look.
 I used a latex template, of course~

+# RS
+This is Baojia(Tony) Tong's personal resume.

 # CL
-This also includes tony's Cover Leter template.
+This also includes Tony's Cover Leter template.